cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-plugins.md

 ## Installation Configuration

 When a plugin definition is configured with `install: true` (which is the default), `source` or `package_name` must be specified as well.
-If `pacakge_name` is specified, the manager is queried for a matching managed plugin.
+If `package_name` is specified, the manager is queried for a matching managed plugin.
 If one is found, it will be installed.
 If `package_name` is not specified or no matching managed plugin is found, `source` is used.
 If no managed plugin is found and `source` is not defined, plugin installation will fail.